-The watershed, which covers more than 8,000 square miles, drains to the Muskingum River.
+The watershed, which covers more than 8,000 square miles, drains into the Muskingum River.
 The Muskingum River eventually empties into the Ohio River at Marietta in Washington County.

-The Muskingum River Watershed is comprised of three major subwatersheds - the Tuscarawas River Watershed in the northeastern, the Walhonding River Watershed in the northwest and the Lower Muskingum Watershed in the south.
+The Muskingum River Watershed is comprised of three major subwatersheds - the Tuscarawas River Watershed in the northeast, the Walhonding River Watershed in the northwest and the Lower Muskingum Watershed in the south.